Webster Field titan Waxman dies at 93

-Bob Waxman, a pillar of St. Mary’s County and the Naval Air Station Patuxent River community, died last Thursday at the age of 93, leaving behind a legacy of civil servitude.
+Bob Waxman, a pillar of St. Mary’s County and the Naval Air Station Patuxent River community, died last Thursday at the age of 93, leaving behind a legacy of civil service.

 Over half a century, Waxman shepherded operations at Webster Outlying Field in St. Inigoes through numerous attempts to close or consolidate it, and has been hailed for the massive growth and success of the base’s operations under his leadership.